3 Signs You've Outgrown Your Current Accounting Firm

 Humans are creatures of habit.
 We gravitate to routines, consistency, and stability.
 So once we’ve found an advisor - like a banker, insurance agent, or accountant - we tend to stick with that person or company over time because it’s comfortable.

-To ensure that doesn’t happen, here are three signs that you’re accountant is no longer keeping pace with your company:
+To ensure that doesn’t happen, here are three signs that your accountant is no longer keeping pace with your company.

 The Three Signs